MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 `Content-Security-Policy: default-src 'self' 'unsafe-inline' 'unsafe-eval'; img-src 'self' data:;`

 The **default-src** directive is used to modify [-src directives](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/default-src) without listing each directive explicitly.
-For instance, in the following example the policy 1 is same as policy 2.
+For instance, in the following example, the policy 1 is same as policy 2.

 Policy 1